-Closed Sessions | Authorized Subjects
+Closed Sessions: Authorized Subjects (continued)

-- 1. Deliberating about a case that has been the subject of a judicial or quasi-judicial trial or hearing before the body.
+(a) Deliberating about a case that has been the subject of a judicial or quasi-judicial trial or hearing before the body.
 Wis.
-Stat. § 19.85(1)(a). - 2.
-Considering dismissal, demotion, licensing or discipline of a public employee or the investigation of charges against the employee.
+Stat. § 19.85(1)(a).

+(b) Considering dismissal, demotion, licensing or discipline of a public employee or the investigation of charges against the employee.
 Wis.
-Stat. § 19.85(1)(b). - If there is to be an evidentiary hearing or if action is to be taken in closed session, then the employee is entitled to actual notice and may demand that the hearing or action be conducted in open session.
+Stat. § 19.85(1)(b).

+• If there is to be an evidentiary hearing or if action is to be taken in closed session, then the employee is entitled to actual notice and may demand that it occur in open session.

-- 3. Considering employment, promotion, compensation, or performance evaluation data of a public employee.
+(c) Considering employment, promotion, compensation, or performance evaluation data of a public employee.
 Wis.
-Stat. § 19.85(1)(c). - Applies to public employees and appointed officials over whom the governmental body exercises responsibility. - Does not apply to elected officials.
+Stat. § 19.85(1)(c).

+- Applies to public employees and appointed officials over whom the body exercises responsibility. - Does not apply to elected officials.
 76 Op.
 Att'y Gen. 276 (1987). - Applies to specific individuals and does not allow closed discussion of more general policies.
 80 Op.
 Att'y Gen. 176 (1992).